ZippyMagician/arsm/etc/DOCS.md

 * `cle <A> <B>` -> Sets conditional flag if A <= B

-Additionally, there are conditional versions of the following: jmp, mov, inc, dec, out, mul, div, add, sub, chr, hlt, ret, psh, pop (remove the last letter, put a `c` in the front)
+Additionally, there are conditional versions of the following: jmp, mov, inc, dec, out, mul, div, add, sub, lsh, rsh, or, and, xor, not, chr, hlt, ret, psh, pop (remove the last letter, put a `c` in the front)
 ## Inline Python
 Inline Python supports a few custom functions + variables to manipulate and make use of
 | Name | Type | Description |